AdobeDocs/workfront.en/help/classic/manage-work/tasks/taskdurtn/task-duration-and-duration-type.md

 You can indicate task&nbsp;Duration in both the regular time and the elapsed time between the Planned Start and Planned Completion Dates.

-When updating the Duration of tasks in a list,Task Details tab, or in the Edit Task box, you can use the following abbreviations for indicating units of time in&nbsp;Workfront:
+When updating the Duration of tasks in a list,Task&nbsp;Details tab, or in the Edit Task box, you can use the following abbreviations for indicating units of time in&nbsp;Workfront:

 | Unit of Time |Abbreviation |
 |---|---|